 TWO THOUSAND LAKES

-TWO THOUSAND LAKES are created from 2.000 strips of white copy paper mounted in a wooden frame.
+TWO THOUSAND LAKES is created from 2.000 strips of white copy paper mounted in a wooden frame.
 The work was shown at my solo exhibition at Galleri Candyland in Stockholm during November 2018.